joshuar/go-hass-agent/docs/development/sensors.md

 particular sensor and store its state data in its database.
 This should be unique and never change.
 It should be formatted as snake case and all lowercase.

-An example would be "my_network_sensor_1".
+An example would be “my_network_sensor_1”.

 ### Icon() string

 The [Material Design Icon](https://pictogrammers.github.io/@mdi/font/2.0.46/) representing the current state.
 It can be changed dynamically based on the current state or remain constant.
-Format is "mdi:icon_name".
+Format is “mdi:icon_name”.

 ### SensorType() hass.SensorType